Aircloak/aircloak/cloak/docs/diffix.md

 The following simplistic and idealized example illustrates how suppression is reported.
 Here `count` is a count of distinct UIDs.
 For simplicity, we assume here that buckets with 4 or fewer distinct UIDs are suppressed.
 In reality, this decision is based on a noisy threshold ([Low count suppression](#low-count-suppression)).
 This example also assumes that any given UID appears only once.
 As a result, the count resulting from merging two buckets is the sum of the two individual counts.

-Suppose that the data transferred from the database to the cloak is as follows:
+Suppose that the data transferred from the datasource to the cloak is as follows:

 |   x   |   y   | count |
 | :---: | :---: | :---: |